-For over 370 years and with twelve-family generations the Hugel family has unrivalled experience and knowledge of Alsace vineyards and winemaking.
+For over 370 years and with 13-family generations the Hugel family has unrivaled experience and knowledge of Alsace vineyards and winemaking.
 Without the work of the remarkable Hugel family, located in the picture-postcard fortified village of Riquewihr, the worldwide reputation of Alsace wine would not be the same.

 The Hugel website offers a wealth of information about Alsace wine, www.hugel.com.
 Hugel has pioneered much advancement in Alsace, including the early creation and classification of Grand Cru vineyards.
 Today, Hugel prefers not to use the Grand Cru designation, because the original boundaries and number of these vineyards have been expanded to include less-favored sites.
 House specialties include late harvest Vendange Tardive and Sélection de Grains Nobles wines, made with selected botrytis-affected grapes.
 Wines are released only when the family agrees they’re ready; the focus is ultimate quality.
-A first-time taste of these wines is a revelation: aromatic, pristine and suave fruit with earthy minerals.
+A first-time taste of these wines is a revelation.